Towards Healthcare

 Segmental Insights

-By type, the oral factor Xa inhibitors segment dominated the direct oral anticoagulants (DOACs) market in 2023.
-Many nations have now approved new oral anticoagulants for certain clinical reasons that specifically block either thrombin (dabigatran etexilate) or factor Xa (rivaroxaban, apixaban).
+By type, the oral factor Xa inhibitors segment dominated the market.
+This segment dominated because many nations have now approved new oral anticoagulants for certain clinical reasons that specifically block either thrombin (dabigatran etexilate) or factor Xa (rivaroxaban, apixaban).
 These medications, in contrast to warfarin, have a quick beginning of action and a broad therapeutic range.
 Therefore, coagulation monitoring is not necessary.
 In addition to being more cost-effective than current treatments, these agents have the potential to enhance clinical outcomes and are more convenient for both patients and healthcare professionals.

 For instance,